geonetwork/schema-plugins/iso19115-3/README.md

 ## Warning:

 The XML schema is not the final version.
+The work on the schema is accessible from https://github.com/ISO-TC211/XML/.

 ## Reference documents: